x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/monitoring/mail-flow-reports/mailboxes-receiving-exceeding-limits-report.md

    2. Mailboxes will not receive any mail from a specific sender, if the mailbox has received too many messages from the sender.

-2. And a chart that indicates when a mailbox is at risk, which means they haven’t exceeded their limit but are receiving large volumes of messages regularly.
+2. A chart that indicates when a mailbox is at risk, which means they haven’t exceeded their limit but are receiving large volumes of messages regularly.

 3. A table that shows, in the selected time window: